IT Band Syndrome (ITBS) is one of the most frustrating injuries for runners. But there’s a way to run pain-free again!

 - Iron Cross: This dynamic stretch will help you feel loose after the previous strength exercises.
 Lie on your back with your arms out to your sides and swing your right leg over your torso and up to your left hand.
 Repeat with your left leg and do 20 reps in total.

-After my experience paying $30 to go to a physical therapist twice every week, this video is easily worth hundreds of dollars to the runner who applies it to their injury.
+After my experience paying $30 to go to a physical therapist twice every week, this video is easily worth hundreds of dollars to the runner who applies it to their case of IT Band Syndrome.
 If you use a foam roller for myofascial release after the routine, you are getting almost all of the benefits of a PT without the cost.

 The only thing you need is a good Thera-Band.